21soland/CarminTrackTelemetry/README.txt

-Use LiveServer visual studio extension to view the website live.
+Run test.bat to launch the website in the browser.